Reporting Fraud, Waste and Abuse

 The State of Texas has a significant interest in uncovering fraud and regulatory abuse.
 Governor Executive Order, RP36, relating to preventing, detecting and eliminating fraud and waste recommends as a best practice that state agencies and universities have a way for employees to report fraud or other compliance issues anonymously.
 Universities and colleges, including UHV, have adopted pro-active measures to help mitigate the risks of litigation, fines, unfavorable publicity and other liabilities associated with fraud and other illegal activities.

-How do I submit a report through MySafeCampus?
+How do I submit a report through Fraud & Non-Compliance Hotline?

-- You may also call a toll-free number, 1-800-716-9007, which is forwarded to a call center unaffiliated with the university and available 24/7.
-When you call, an individual trained in reporting will take your call and interview you in detail about your concern.
+- You may also call a toll-free number, 1-800-461-9330, if you would prefer to speak to someone confidentially; call and a representative trained in reporting will take your call and interview you in detail about your concern.

-What happens after I submit a report through MySafeCampus?
+What happens after I submit a report through Fraud & Non-Compliance Hotline?

 Upon submission of a report, you will be provided with an access number and you will be asked to generate a personal confidential password.
 Your access number and personal password will enable you to anonymously re-enter the site at any time.
 You will be able to send and receive messages pertaining to your report and you can participate in any follow-up.
-You can call MySafeCampus at 1-800-716-9007 or log in to www.MySafeCampus.com to check report status.
-Once your unique access code and password is entered, you may continue anonymous dialogue with us through the “talk to your organization” message board.
+You can call a toll-free number, 1-800-461-9330 or log on to Fraud & Non-Compliance Hotline to check report status.
+Once your unique access code and password is created, you may continue anonymous dialogue with us through the “check status” message board.

 You should know that your report will instantly be forwarded to the appropriate officials within the university and an acknowledgement will be provided the next business day.
 Your report is not publicly available at any time and will only be seen by approved campus personnel.
 Upon receiving your report, the University will determine what action to take.